-With the 5.5 release of the Elastic Stack, we're proud to announce the first release of the Windows Installer for Elasticsearch.
+With the 5.5 release of the Elastic Stack, we're proud to announce the first beta release of the Windows Installer for Elasticsearch.
 This first release is the culmination of a collective effort to provide a native installation experience for Windows users getting started with Elasticsearch, in addition to providing a friendlier distribution for scripted installations.

 First came .zip